ucdavisdatalab/workshop_intro_to_remote_computing/chapters/02_connecting-to-a-server.md

   interrupted. `sftp` will use the size of the existing remote file to skip uploading the initial portion of that size of the local file, but it will not check whether the existing remote file differs from that initial portion.
-  In other words, if either the remote or local file were changed since the initial interrupted upload, the resulting remote file will be corrupted.
+  In other words, if the remote and/or local file were changed since the interrupted upload, the two files will not be identical after the upload completes.

 * `-p` (for "permissions"): `sftp` will also copy the full set of file permissions and the access time of the local file.
 Without this option, the